david-arruga/Compilation-from-ATL-to-ACG/README.md

 ## Expected Output
-For each test formula, the script outputs:
+For each test formula, the code outputs:
 - The original formula.
 - Tokenized representation.
 - Initial AST structure.